 In rural Uganda, the challenge of accessing education begins long before students open their books.
 Uganda has one of the lowest electrification rates in Africa, with just 20% of the population connected to the electrical grid.
 This stark reality leaves millions of children learning in classrooms without lights.
 Families rely on harmful and expensive kerosene lamps to get by.
 For students, the situation means limited time to study and missed opportunities to use modern technology.
 An unequal playing field holds back their future.

 The lack of electricity blocks progress and is more than just an inconvenience.
 It affects not only the students but also the educators and entire communities, perpetuating cycles of poverty and missed potential.
 Nevertheless, amid this challenge lies immense potential: Uganda’s abundant sunshine offers a powerful solution.
 Harnessing this resource through solar energy creates an opportunity to reimagine what education can look like in rural communities.
 By using sustainable energy to power classrooms, we’re enabling students to thrive and communities to rise together.
-The Uganda Solar Power Initiative seeks to build these possibilities into reality, ensuring that education becomes a right, not a privilege, for all.
+The Uganda Solar Power Initiative is building these possibilities into reality, ensuring that education becomes a right, not a privilege, for all.

 The Challenge: The Infrastructure Gap